elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy.md

 url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
 score: -1.0
 related_article1:
-    id: 170968
+    id: 170958
-    title: What is the role of ATP in energy transfer within cells?
+    title: >-
+        What are the key characteristics of carbon-based organic molecules?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-atp-in-energy-transfer-within-cells
+    url: /learn/biotechnology/questions/what-are-the-key-characteristics-of-carbonbased-organic-molecules
 related_article2:
-    id: 170966
+    id: 170958
-    title: What are the components of a nucleotide, and how do they contribute to the structure of nucleic acids?
+    title: >-
+        What are the key characteristics of carbon-based organic molecules?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-components-of-a-nucleotide-and-how-do-they-contribute-to-the-structure-of-nucleic-acids
+    url: /learn/biotechnology/questions/what-are-the-key-characteristics-of-carbonbased-organic-molecules
 related_article3:
-    id: 170970
+    id: 170969
-    title: What factors determine the three-dimensional conformation of a molecule?
+    title: >-
+        How do non-covalent interactions contribute to protein conformation and molecular binding?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-factors-determine-the-threedimensional-conformation-of-a-molecule
+    url: /learn/biotechnology/questions/how-do-noncovalent-interactions-contribute-to-protein-conformation-and-molecular-binding
 related_article4:
     id: 170965
+    title: >-
-    title: How are peptide bonds formed, and what role do they play in protein structure?
+        How are peptide bonds formed, and what role do they play in protein structure?
     subject: Biotechnology
     url: /learn/biotechnology/questions/how-are-peptide-bonds-formed-and-what-role-do-they-play-in-protein-structure
 related_article5:
-    id: 170972
+    id: 170962
-    title: How does molecular modeling aid in predicting molecular interactions?
+    title: >-
+        What are the primary types of macromolecules, and what are their basic functions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
+    url: /learn/biotechnology/questions/what-are-the-primary-types-of-macromolecules-and-what-are-their-basic-functions
 ---

 &nbsp;